 If you think your teenager needs help dealing with their anxiety, seek professional help as early as possible.
 You might feel uncomfortable talking to your teenager about anxiety or other mental health issues but by talking about anxiety with your teenager, you give them permission to talk to you.
 Your teenager also needs your help to get professional support.

 If you have any questions about teen or young adult anxiety or feel your family needs anxiety counselling for teens, please get in touch with Nirm.

-Hello to Therapy offers face to face counselling and psychotherapy services for a wide range of issues which includes anxiety and depression in the Stafford area.
+Hello to Therapy offers face to face counselling and psychotherapy services for a wide range of issues which includes anxiety and depression in the Northamptonshire area.
 For more information please navigate my website or visit Nirm’s BACP profile.